-A Paw in the Door is an all-volunteer, nonprofit, 501(c)(3) organization.
+A Paw in the Door is an all-volunteer, nonprofit, 501(c)(3) cat rehabilitation and rescue organization.
 We work within our community to provide a safe haven, medical support, foster placement and adoptive homes for cats in need.
 We depend upon our volunteers, board members, and our Paw Palace completely manned by our volunteer cat companions to care for our cats while they await adoption.
 We have developed a partnership with local veterinarians at Yarmouth Veterinary Center in Yarmouth, ME who work with us on a case-by-case basis and who continue to impress us with their commitment to our mission.

 Our adoption process is thorough.
 We require references from all of our potential adopters and will do home visits and follow-up visits in most cases.
 A Paw in the Door will take back any cat we have adopted out with no questions asked.
 We prioritize the health and well-being of each and every cat that comes to us and are proud to be one of the few local groups who will invest the time and attention to making sure that all of our cats go to homes in which they will be loved and well-cared for for the rest of their lives!
 Our goal is to ensure a quality life for each and every one of our cats.